-A snack of buttermilk-soaked fried plantain looked dramatic scattered with vivid scarlet smoked Scotch Bonnet pepper and the combination of spicy heat and sticky sweetness is quite addictive, if challengingly hot for those of more timid palate.
-Octopus is served as an aromatic spiced broth scattered wth salty sea herbs and served with smoky char-grilled tentacle.
-Octopus may be de rigeur on most London menus right now, this is a world apart and all the better for it.
-Best of all is an exceptional pancake called sinasir made with cooked and uncooked rice, sorghum wheat, yoghurt and a little sugar, long fermented, coated in katsuobushi and fried.
-It has an intense umami flavour rather akin to a toasted cheese sandwich yet the texture of a crumpet and is served with a rich cuttlefish and calf’s tongue ragu.
-Crab jollof rice made with chicken and cuttlefish stock, and barbecued onions served with smoked bone marrow has a mesmerizing intensity too.
+Our opening snack of buttermilk-soaked fried plantain looked dramatic, scattered with vivid scarlet Scotch Bonnet peppers.
+The combination of spicy heat and sticky sweetness is quite addictive, if challengingly hot for those with a more timid palate.
+Octopus is served as an aromatic spiced broth, scattered with salty sea herbs and partnered with a smoky char-grilled tentacle.
+Octopus may be de rigeur on most London menus right now, but this dish is thrillingly a world apart.
+Best of all is an exceptional pancake called sinasir, made with cooked and uncooked rice, sorghum wheat, yoghurt and a little sugar, long fermented, coated in katsuobushi and fried.
+It has an intense umami flavour rather akin to a toasted cheese sandwich, yet it has the texture of a crumpet and is served with a rich cuttlefish and calf’s tongue ragu.
+The crab jollof rice made with chicken and cuttlefish stock, and barbecued onions served with smoked bone marrow, has a mesmerizing intensity as well.

-Aside from the brilliant food presenting West African flavours in a totally new light within the context of a mouldbreaking contemporary restaurant, the service is exceptionally aimable led by Nigerian born co-owner Ire Hassan-Odukale.
-Each dish is presented on striking ceramic plates by Jess Joslin and Owen Wall accompanied by striking black cutlery.
-The interior is cool and refreshingly different too with alabaster, plywood and striking mural.
-Cocktails have a West African inflection too: plantain Old Fashioned and cassava sours.
+Aside from the brilliant food – which presents West African flavours from a totally fresh perspective – the service is exceptionally amiable, led by Nigerian born co-owner Ire Hassan-Odukale.
+Endearingly Ire and Jeremy's friendship dates back to their schooldays.
+It's pleasing too that each dish is presented on striking ceramic plates that were created for the restaurant by Jess Joslin and Owen Wall, all accompanied by striking black cutlery.
+The interior is cool and original, with alabaster, plywood and a striking mural.
+Cocktails have a suitably West African inflection: look out for the plantain Old Fashioned and the cassava sours.

 Dinner for two with wine: £120+